 Trinity won its third conference title under Coach Hill's leadership in the 2016-17 season.
 The Tigers qualified for the NCAA Division III Playoffs for the third time during Coach Hill's tenure, and advanced to the round of 16.
 Trinity completed the campaign with a 28-2 record, tying a Trinity single-season record for victories.
 The Tigers were ranked eighth in the nation.

 For his efforts, Coach Hill was elected the D3hoops.com South Region Coach of the Year, and was selected as SCAC Coach of the Year for the second time.

-Trinity captured its second conference title under Coach Hill's leadership, in the 2015-16 season.
+Trinity captured its second conference title under Coach Hill's command in the 2015-16 season.
 The Tigers qualified for the NCAA Playoffs for the second time, and completed their season with a No. 22 ranking by the Women's Basketball Coaches Association.
 Trinity posted a 22-6 overall mark, and an 11-3 record in conference play.